FalconBFR/Covid19-IBecon-Project/README.md

 csvmanagement: Python Flask Server code

 Notes on limitations:
-Current hosting is not ideal - it is not hosted on a proper nginx/whatever server but instead on the flask development server.
-It will sometimes crash.
-Need to fix that
+* The server is now hosted on a digital ocean's cheapest droplet ($5 per month) with nginx and auto-restart incase the server stops for whatever reason.
 Confirmed Patients must be imported in the correct format or it will causes crashes on the phone -
             solution(s):
                 1: Add tolerence on App